 1. Fireside Resort – Jackson Hole, Wyoming

 Howdy, luxury!
 Ultra-comfortable king-size beds, luxury linens, concierge, and cleaning services.
 Fireside is a completely extraordinary glamping resort experience.
 Relax in the great outdoors in your Glamping Wyoming Bathhouse, which offers private washrooms, including rain showers, heated floors, and organic spa products.
 Expect campfire sit-downs, Scotch, and guided tours — this resort also provides top chefs to prepare meals and gourmet snacks and happy hours.
 You’ll soon understand why glamping resorts are a major travel trend.

 To get there, book a flight to Jackson Hole Airport and land at the commercial airport closest to Jackson, 10 miles north of town, inside Grand Teton National Park.

 2. Under Canvas – Grand Canyon, Arizona

-Under Canvas is a luxury Arizona glamping resort located on 56 secluded acres of beautiful forest along historic Route 66.
-Sitting at the base of Bill Williams Mountain, the comfortable tents and tipis sit in one of the largest Ponderosa pine forests in the world, close to the South Rim of the Grand Canyon.
+Under Canvas is a luxury Arizona glamping resort located on 160 secluded acres of beautiful forest along historic Route 66.
+Sitting at the foot of Bill Williams Mountain, the comfortable tents and tipis sit in one of the largest Ponderosa pine forests in the world, close to the South Rim of the Grand Canyon.